-Jesus himself never spoke specifically about homosexuality, but he grew up in a Jewish culture that had pretty much the same mindset as Paul.
+Jesus himself never spoke specifically about homosexuality, but he grew up in a Jewish culture that had a similar mindset as Paul’s.
 If Jesus had differed from the other Jewish religious leaders on this topic, we certainly would have read about it in early Christian church history, as it would have been a major shift from Jewish theology and tradition at the time.
 That said, the practice of homosexuality was seen in the same way as adultery, divorce, and sex outside of marriage.
 It was a sexual sin; there was no difference.

 Some Christians have provided a different lens, or interpretation, of the Bible’s view on homosexuality and same-sex marriage, but it requires some linguistic and contextual gymnastics to arrive at the conclusion that the Bible doesn’t condemn the practice of homosexuality—and therefore same-sex marriage.
-And here’s the central point of the discussion for a Christian.
-For centuries our faith has been secured to the belief that the Bible is written by men but inspired by God.
+And here’s the central point of the discussion for a Christian: for centuries our faith has been secured to the belief that the Bible is written by men but inspired by God.
 Every word of the Bible is provided by God and therefore there aren’t mistakes or contradictions.
-So for us to accept same-sex marriage, it requires us to reject the authority of the Bible.
+For us to accept same-sex marriage, it requires us to reject the authority of the Bible.

-Of course we do believe that God, first and foremost, is LOVE, 1 John 4:8.
-In the Old Testament (the part of the Bible Christians share with Jewish tradition), David and Jonathan had an intense same-sex friendship; 1 Samuel 18:1-5.
+Christians believe that God, first and foremost, is LOVE, 1 John 4:8.
+In the Old Testament (the part of the Bible that Christians share with Jewish tradition), David and Jonathan had an intense same-sex friendship; 1 Samuel 18:1-5.
 But the Bible doesn’t seem to suggest anything is permissible in the name of love—whether that’s sex prior to marriage, adultery, or the act of homosexuality.

-We do know that neither gender nor marriage will define us in heaven (Galatians 3:28; Mark 12:25), so we can only assume that the directive is in place because homosexuality impacts us negatively as individuals, as well as our communities, here on earth.
-And honestly, there’s a variety of opinions among Christians about the impacts homosexuality and same-sex marriage have on the common good.
-An oversimplification of the primary arguments are:
+We do know that neither gender nor marriage will define us in heaven (Galatians 3:28; Mark 12:25), so we can only assume that the directive is in place because homosexuality impacts us negatively as individuals, and our communities, here on earth.
+And honestly, there’s a variety of opinions among Christians about what impact homosexuality and same-sex marriage have on the common good.
+An oversimplification of the primary arguments follows:

 - It goes against nature; we’re created male and female and intended to procreate